solarrabbit99/LargeRaids/docs/user-guide.md

 Disable the `land.combat.block-raids` option in Lands' configurations to use LargeRaids, as it triggers raids with fake players.

-**2. Why does the boss bar decrease in health as soon as the wave spawns?**
+**2. Why can't I damage raiders the second they spawn?**

-The spawned waves suffered entity cramming.
-The only way around this is to increase the entity cramming limit for that world.
+Raiders are given 1 second of invulnerability when they spawn to prevent them from getting entity cramming damage.

 **3. Why does my raid farm stop working?**